awslabs/aws-sdk-swift/reference/0.x/AWSGlue/GlueClient.md

 ### `tagResource(input:completion:)`

 Adds tags to a resource.
 A tag is a label you can assign to an Amazon Web Services resource.
 In Glue, you can tag only certain resources.
-For information about what resources you can tag, see <a href="https:​//docs.aws.amazon.com/glue/latest/dg/monitor-tags.html">Amazon Web Services Tags in Glue.
+For information about what resources you can tag, see [Amazon Web Services Tags in Glue](https://docs.aws.amazon.com/glue/latest/dg/monitor-tags.html).

 ``` swift
 public func tagResource(input: TagResourceInput, completion: @escaping (ClientRuntime.SdkResult<TagResourceOutputResponse, TagResourceOutputError>) -> Void)